Efficient Conformal Block Evaluation with GoBlocks: Derivation of a Recursive Relation for Block Derivatives

 In order to find the full derivative blocks, we first tackle $\partial_r^m \partial_\eta^n \tilde h^{\Delta_{ij}, \Delta_{kl}}_\ell(r, \eta)$.
 In order to use \cref{liebniz_multivar}, we let $f(r, \eta)\coloneqq f_1(r, \eta) f_2^\alpha (r, \eta)f_3^\beta(r, \eta)$, and $g(\eta) \coloneqq C_\ell^\nu(\eta)$, where

 In order to calculate the $\partial_r^m \partial_\eta^n f(r, \eta)$ part, we need to once again apply the Leibniz rule:

 Notice

 This equation is independent of the external scaling dimensions and is solely dependent on the spacetime dimension $D$.
-For our purposes, where we will eventually evaluate at the crossing-symmetric point, one can simply generate a list of $\phi_1^{(i,j)}$ for varying $j$ and fixed $D$.
-Notice that $\phi_1^{(i,j)}$ rapidly grows very large ($n_{20} \sim \mathcal O(10^{17})$).
-Alternatively, Fa\`a di Bruno's formula and the binomial expansion for $|r|<1$ can be used, noting that $\partial_r^j(r^2)$ derivatives vanish for $j>2$.
+Since $\nu$ need not be an integer, one must employ the Fa\`a di Bruno formula.
+Let